kippjohnson/website/_pages/about.md

 ---
 permalink: /
-title: "Research in precision cardiovascular medicine"
+title: "About Kipp"
-excerpt: "This is the academic website for Kipp W Johnson"
+excerpt: "Website landing page"
 author_profile: true
 redirect_from:
   - /about/